svenmalvik/svenmalvik.com/_posts/2020-09-12-event-driven-infrastructure-with-app-configuration .md

 ### Read from Azure App Configuration

 As mentioned previously, Az.AppConfiguration PowerShell Module does not provide a `Get-`-function to read configurations from Azure App Configuration yet.
 This requires from us to use the REST interface of App Configuration instead.
 In a previous post, I write about [how to use Postman to read from Azure App Configuration](https://www.svenmalvik.com/azure-appconfiguration/).
 As we are using PowerShell in our runbook, we would need to convert the code from Javascript to PowerShell.
-I haven't done this yet.
+Take a look at the [code for reading a key/value from Azure App Configuration that came in as a parameter in powershell and update the same named value in Azure API Management](https://gist.github.com/svenmalvik/5a09f29cd766dd87a0e70b408172afce).

 ## <a name="create-event-subscription"></a>Create Event Subscription